Sports and outdoor activities

 Namibia’s dramatic landscapes provide the perfect backdrop to a wealth of outdoor activities, from ballooning across the spectacular dunes of Sossusvlei to hiking down the Fish River Canyon or gazing up at the stars from the darkness of the desert.
 There’s also plenty of scope for extreme sports, such as skydiving, kitesurfing or hauling your body through the desert in an ultramarathon.

 Justifiably, the most popular hike is the hardcore, five-day, 85km hike along the spectacular Fish River Canyon, which needs a minimum of three people for safety reasons and cannot be done in the extreme heat of summer.
-On account of the trail’s popularity, advance booking is a must.
+On account of the trail’s popularity, bookings need to be made many months in advance.
 The rocky terrain of Naukluft in central Namibia is also favoured by hikers, offering a variety of trails, some of which can be walked in a day, though others need several days.

 The sandstone Waterberg Plateau three hours north of Windhoek is also a prime area to explore on foot.
-In addition to short day-walks around the camp, a more strenuous, unguided four-day hike (43km) and a three- or four-day guided trail are usually available (April–Nov), though at the time of writing the multi-day hikes had been suspended indefinitely on account of increased anti-poaching security on the plateau.
+At the moment, however, you are restricted to short day-walks around the camp, and up to the plateau ridge, as the multi-day hikes had been suspended indefinitely on account of increased anti-poaching security on the plateau.

 Other favourite places to explore on foot include the private NamibRand Reserve, which abuts the Namib-Naukluft National Park, where you can undertake the interpretive three-day guided Tok Tokkie Trail, which offers a desert experience that includes fine dining and camping out under the stars.
-Alternatively, consider ascending Namibia’s highest peak in the Brandberg massif that towers 2km out of the gravel plains of former Damaraland; three- to five-day hikes are available, taking in some of the best-preserved San rock art on the continent.
+Alternatively, consider ascending Namibia’s Brandberg massif, which towers 2km out of the gravel plains of former Damaraland; three- to five-day hikes are available, taking in some of the best-preserved San rock art on the continent, and offering spectacular panoramic views.

 Swakopmund is the country’s centre for adventure sports, with several operators offering an increasingly diverse array of activities.
-On land, the action centres on the dunes: sand-surfing, sand-boarding, power-kiting and even sand-skiing are all possible, along with more established diversions such as quad biking.
-Skydiving and paragliding are airborne diversions while the truly fit and masochistic might consider one of Namibia’s ultramarathons and other desert challenges that take place in the Namib and in the Fish River Canyon (see w marathons.ahotu.com/calendar/namibia/trail).
+On land, the action centres on the dunes: sand-surfing or sand-boarding are possible, along with more established diversions such as quad biking.
+Skydiving and paragliding are airborne diversions, while the truly fit and masochistic might consider one of Namibia’s ultramarathons and other desert challenges that take place in the Namib and in the Fish River Canyon.

-Given the lack of water generally in Namibia, watersports are restricted to the perennial rivers at the north and south ends of the country, and on the coast.
+Given the general lack of water in Namibia, watersports are inevitably restricted to the perennial rivers at the north and south ends of the country, and to the coast.
 Surfing and kitesurfing are both available in Swakopmund and Walvis Bay, though Lüderitz, further south down the coast, has a reputation for windsurfing and kite-boarding world speed records.

-A limited range of kayaking opportunities exist at either end of the country and on the coast in the Walvis Bay lagoon, where the aim is to get close to the wildlife, in particular the Cape fur seals and the prolific birdlife.
+A limited range of kayaking opportunities exists.
+You can paddle about on the Walvis Bay lagoon, where the aim is to get close to the wildlife, in particular the Cape fur seals and the prolific birdlife.
+On the other hand, you can enjoy day- and multi-day kayaking trips through stunning scenery along the Orange River, on the South African border, while the camps and lodges on the Kunene at Epupa offer seasonal half-day rafting trips.

 Travelling by horseback is a great way to get off the beaten track in the desert, without the accompanying hum of a 4WD.
-The experienced international outfit Hidden Trails (w hiddentrails.com), which specializes in multi-day high-end horse safaris worldwide, offers several all-inclusive itineraries in Namibia for experienced, fit riders.
-The Namibia Horse Safari Company (w namibiahorsesafari.com) in Aus, southern Namibia, also organizes all-inclusive ten- to eleven-day horse safaris for fit intermediate and experienced riders through the Namib, along the Fish River Canyon and in Damaraland.
+The experienced international outfit Hidden Trails, which specializes in multi-day high-end horse safaris worldwide, offers several all-inclusive itineraries in Namibia for experienced, fit riders.
+The Namibia Horse Safari Company in Aus, southern Namibia, also organizes all-inclusive ten- to eleven-day horse safaris for fit intermediate and experienced riders through the Namib, along the Fish River Canyon and in Damaraland.

 Catering for riders of all abilities and for those who wish to spend less time in the saddle, several lodges for the Namib-Naukluft National Park and adjacent NamibRand Reserve offer popular sunrise and sunset rides.
-Check out Wolwedans and the Desert Homestead Lodge w deserthomesteadlodge.com, for example.
-In the Eros Mountains, and accessible from Windhoek, Namibia-based Equitrails (w equitrails.org) caters to riders of all abilities offering a range of less pricey tours, from a couple of hours to a couple of days in the saddle, overnighting on a guest farm.
-Okakambe Trails in Swakopmund also has a varied equestrian menu, from short rides into the Swakop riverbed and the moon landscape, to overnight horse safaris of one–five nights, covering 20–30km per day and sleeping in tented camps.
+Check out Wolwedans and the Desert Homestead Lodge, for example.
+In the Eros Mountains, and accessible from Windhoek, Namibia-based Equitrails caters to riders of all abilities offering a range of less pricey tours, from a couple of hours to a couple of days in the saddle, overnighting on a guestfarm.
+Okakambe Trails in Swakopmund also has a varied equestrian menu, from short rides into the Swakop riverbed and the moon landscape, to overnight horse safaris of one to five nights, covering 20–30km per day and sleeping in tented camps.

 Thanks to a low population density, low air pollution and virtually non-existent light pollution, the pitch-black sky above Namibia’s desert landscape is one of the top places in the world for stargazing, especially in the dry winter months.
-For prime viewing, head for the Gamsberg Mountains around 100km southwest of Windhoek, where the Hakos Guest Farm (w www.hakos-astrofarm.com) offers astronomy tourism.
-In Swakopmund, Stargazing Adventure (w stargazingadventure.com) organizes excursions into the desert with a large portable telescope, while top of the pile sits the NamibRand Reserve – Africa’s first International Dark Sky Reserve.
-The luxurious lodges here, and some near neighbouring Sossusvlei, have their own telescopes for guests.
+Though almost anywhere away from the few urban areas can provide you with a glittering night sky and opportunities to marvel at the Milky Way, for prime viewing, head for the Gamsberg Mountains around 100km southwest of Windhoek, where the Hakos Guest Farm specializes in astrotourism.
+Kiripotib Guest Farm is another magnet for astronomers or would-be astronomers, while top of the pile sits the NamibRand Reserve – Africa’s first International Dark Sky Reserve.
+The most luxurious accommodation here, Sossusvlei Desert Lodge, has its own telescope and resident astronomer for guests.

 Everything you need to know before you set off.